 James Brown reportedly died of heart failure in Atlanta on December 25, 2006.
 But since then, investigators have suspected that he was actually murdered.

-James Brown, the “Godfather of Soul,” was one hell of a showman.
+James Brown, the “Godfather of Soul,” was one of history’s best showmen.
 His voice, dance moves, and attitude entranced millions throughout his life and long after his death.
-But his death remains confounding to this day.
+But James Brown’s death remains confounding to this day.

 After his death, spectacular memorial services were held at the Apollo Theater in Harlem — where he’d given some of his most iconic performances — and at the James Brown Arena in his hometown of Augusta, Georgia.